top of page

 Tips for Parents

-We created a wonderful bedtime tradition that my daughters still remember fondly many years since.
-Every night I would tuck the girls in and sing them a song.
-I would also tell them a story.
-Each would select a topic of her choice.
-One daughter would always ask me to tell her stories about princesses and unicorns.
-Her twin was harder to please.
-She wanted stories about magic peaches, flying worms, and talking trains.
-But when all was said and done, I would kiss them on their foreheads, and say the three seemingly magical statements coupled with the hand movements: 1.
+This ritual evolved into a cherished bedtime tradition that my daughters still fondly remember.
+Each night, I would tuck them in, sing a song, and tell a story based on their chosen themes.
+One daughter loved tales of princesses and unicorns, while her twin preferred stories about magic peaches, flying worms, and talking trains.
+After the stories, I would kiss them goodnight and repeat our three special phrases, accompanied by the hand movements: 1.
 We are going to see good dreams.
 2. We are going to have happy thoughts.
 3. We will feel happy feelings.

 Featured Posts